CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 - sayHi
 Hello, World
 Flow : hello_world finished with result : SUCCESS
-Flow execution time took  0:00:00.790 , with execution id : 101600001
+Execution id: 101600001, duration: 0:00:00.790
 ```

 ####Explanation
 The CLI runs the [flow](#/docs#flow) in the file we have passed to it, namely **hello_world.sl**.
 The [flow](#/docs#flow) begins with an [import](#/docs#imports) of the operations file, **print.sl**, using its [namespace](#/docs#namespace) as the value for the [imports](#/docs#imports) key.
 Next, we enter the [flow](#/docs#flow) named `hello_world` and begin its [workflow](#/docs#workflow).
 The [workflow](#/docs#workflow) has one [task](#/docs#task) named `sayHi` which calls the `print` [operation](#/docs#operation) from the operations file that was imported.
 The [flow](#/docs#flow) passes the string `"'Hello, World'"` to the `print` [operation's](#/docs#operation) `text` [input](#/docs#inputs).
 The print [operation](#/docs#operation) performs its [action](#/docs#action), which is a simple Python script that prints the [input](#/docs#inputs), and then returns a [result](#/docs#results) of `SUCCESS`.
 Since the flow does not contain any more [tasks](#/docs#task) the [flow](#/docs#flow) finishes with a [result](#/docs#results) of `SUCCESS`.

 ##SLANG DSL Reference
-This reference begins with a brief introduction to SLANG files and their structure followed by an alphabetical list of SLANG keywords and concepts.
+This reference begins with a brief introduction to SLANG files and their structure followed by an alphabetical listing of SLANG keywords and concepts.

 ###SLANG Files
 SLANG files are written using [YAML](http://www.yaml.org).
 The recommended extension for SLANG files is .sl, but .yaml  and .yl will work as well.